What is Inheritance Tax?

 An Executor or administrator can pay Inheritance Tax from their own bank account using the IHT reference number online or by telephone banking, CHAPS or BACS and/or at your bank.
 They can also make payment from any joint accounts held with the deceased.
 Any amount paid can be later reclaimed from the deceased’s estate once probate has been granted.

 What happens if you can’t afford Inheritance Tax?

-Unfortunately, this is a common occurrence and is a classic ‘chicken and egg’ situation – where the Executor or administrator needs the Grant of Probate in order to start disposing of the estate assets in order to generate money to settle the IHT bill but can’t get the Grant of Probate until they have paid the IHT.
+Unfortunately, this is a common occurrence and is a classic ‘chicken and egg’ situation – where the Executor (you) or administrator needs the Grant of Probate ito start disposing of the estate assets in order to generate money to settle the IHT bill but can’t get the Grant of Probate until they have paid the IHT.

 Each year an estimated 2,000 families are unable to afford the average up front IHT bill of around £200,000.
-Tower Street Finance has therefore designed a unique Inheritance Tax Loan product to help you when you can’t afford Inheritance Tax.
+If you find yourself saying “I can’t afford to pay Inheritance Tax” – you are not alone.
+Tower Street Finance has therefore designed a unique Inheritance Tax Loan product to help you pay when you can’t afford to pay Inheritance Tax.

 How to get a loan to pay Inheritance Tax?